-The study of food science includes all types of food, such as dairy products, fruits
+The study of food science ensures the quality and safety of all types of foods (dairy

 Why food science at OSU?